littensy/charm/README.md

 - ⚛️ **Manage state with _atoms_.** Decompose state into small, distinct containers called _atoms_, as opposed to combining them into a single store.

-- 💪 **Minimal, yet powerful.** No concept of actions or middleware — write simple functions to read from and write to state.
+- 💪 **Minimal, yet powerful.** Less boilerplate — write simple functions to read from and write to state.

 - 🔬 **Immediate updates.** Listeners run asynchronously by default, avoiding the cascading effects of deferred updates and improving responsiveness.